RedBeardLab/zeeSQL-doc/docs/README.md

 Secondary indexes allow getting data from Redis hashes using standard SQL.
 It is possible to look into all your keys and get only the one that have the eg. `score` field set to a number greater than 20.

-Similarly, it is possible to do aggregation and smart filtering.
+Similarly, it is possible to do aggregation and filtering.

 ## How zeeSQL can help